 Garlic is ready to harvest when 40-60 percent of the leaves have yellowed (garlic generally has 6 leaves).
 Garlic maturation is a function of day length.
 Most varieties are ready by mid-July (with some minor differences between varieties).
 Early harvests reduce storage quality, while bulbs that are harvested too late will start to split open.
 Split bulbs have no commercial value and can only be utilized as planting stock.
 Be sure to discard any planting stock that has blemishes or obvious disease signs.

 Included in this publication is a sample fresh-market garlic production budget and price sensitivity analysis.
 The budget summarizes the receipts, costs, and net returns of a garlic enterprise.
 This sample budget should help ensure that all costs and receipts are included in your calculations.
 Costs and returns are often difficult to estimate in budget preparation because they are numerous and variable.
 Therefore, you should think of this budget as an approximation and make appropriate adjustments in the "Your Estimate" column to reflect your specific production and resource situation.
-While the budget is calculated for one acre, a small planting of no more than one-quarter of an acre is recommended to allow you to fine tune your production and marketing skills with this crop.
-More information on the use of crop budgets can be found in Agricultural Alternatives: Enterprise Budget Analysis.
+While the budget is calculated for one acre, a small planting of no more than one-tenth of an acre is recommended to allow you to fine-tune your production and marketing skills with this crop.
+More information on the use of crop budgets can be found in Agricultural Alternatives: Budgeting for Agricultural Decision Making.

 You will need Adobe Acrobat Reader to use these forms.
 If you do not have this program installed on your computer, you can download a free version.